jim-easterbrook/pywws/doc_src/guides/getstarted.rst

 The easiest way to install pywws is with the pip command::

-   sudo pip install pywws
+   sudo pip install pywws --pre

 Upgrading pywws is also a one line command::

-   sudo pip install -U pywws
+   sudo pip install -U pywws --pre

 Now you are ready to :ref:`test-weather-station`.